 A couple of site-specific tips:

-Once you have the date, time, and location of your event finalized, post it on F.DS as soon as you can.
+Once you have the date, time, and location of your event finalized, post it on these sites as soon as you can.
 It won’t get buried and people there are more likely to attend if they have extra time to make travel plans.
+I’d update again a couple of weeks before the tournament at the very least, and definitely stay engaged with discussion on all of these places — people want to be sure they aren’t going to show up to play and nobody will be there.

 You can promote your tournament on Boardgamegeek, and I’ve had success with getting people to show up who found out through BGG.
 Unfortunately, just know that depending on the mood of the moderators, phase of the moon, etc. they may delete your post since they have an incredibly stupid policy against promoting outside content on their site that some people think applies to IRL tournaments (even though they have an entire subforum dedicated to organized play).
 It’s probably worth posting there, but just be aware of that.